KNOW YOUR RIGHTS

 Right to Remain Silent

-• If you are arrested by police, you have the right to a government-appointed lawyer if you are indigent and the offense can lead to jail or incarceration.
+If the police arrest you, you have the right to a free lawyer if you cannot pay for one and if the charge could lead to jail.

-• You can ask for a list of free or low-cost alternatives.
+You can ask for a list of lawyers who are free or low-cost.

-• You do not have to answer questions about where you were born, whether you are a U.S. citizen, or how you entered the country.
-(Separate rules apply at international borders and airports, and for individuals on certain nonimmigrant visas, including tourists and business travelers.)
+You do not have to answer questions about where you were born, if you are a U.S. citizen, or how you came into the country.
+Different rules apply at borders, airports, and for some visitors, like tourists and business travelers.

 2